tallendev/uvm-eval/tools/plotv2/README.md

 Plots and organizes faults by r/w\
 python3 ./read\_write\_batch\_plot.py [output.txt generated using faults driver]\
 Note: tools/plot has some legacy tools for other kinds of access pattern plotting
+### batch-plot.sh
+Generates the fault location + eviction plots seen in the case study of the paper.
+No args needed, although can be modified to generate these plates for different benchmarks.